 Integrating immigrants and refugees yields tremendous benefits for South Carolina, ultimately contributing to shared prosperity and economic vitality for all.
 Rooted in the Foundation’s mission and core values of compassion and courage, the Immigrant Families Initiative launched in June 2014 dedicated to enhancing the health, well-being and economic mobility of immigrant, mixed-status and refugee families.

 The Immigrant Families Initiative seeks to improve the health, well-being and economic mobility of first and second generation immigrants, mixed status families and refugees working alongside our grantees, community stakeholders and philanthropic partners by achieving the following results:

-Funding in this category is only for strong nonprofit organizations whose work aligns with our mission and two or more of the above targeted results we seek to achieve.
+Funding in this category is available to nonprofit organizations whose work aligns with our mission and two or more of the above targeted results we seek to achieve.
 Each applicant must present a solid, established plan for measuring their goals, outcomes and results to demonstrate targeted impact.
-We partner with nonprofits willing to collaborate, share emerging ideas and promising practice models for potential replication.
-We welcome opportunities to dialogue and partner with other funders for greater leverage and deeper grantmaking impact.

 To learn more about the Immigrant Families Initiative, contact Ericka Wooten at 803-254-0230 ext.
 18.